 For more on sweetened beverages, read Health Problems Associated with Sweetened Beverages

 Hydration plays a role in physical performance.
 Dehydration can result in decreased performance of high-intensity and long sustaining activities by reducing muscle strength.
-Studies shows that even small decreases in exercise performance can significantly alter the outcome of an athletic event – remember this at the soccer game half time!
+Studies show that even small decreases in exercise performance can significantly alter the outcome of an athletic event – remember this at the soccer game half time!

 Before you go tell your child to drink up, don’t go overboard.
 Humans have a built-in system that stops our ability to store water.
 When a person drinks too much fluid, hormones tell your body to make urine to control fluid balance.
 If a person drinks too much over a short period of time before this system can take place, it is possible to develop a serious medical illness known as water intoxication or hyponatremia (low blood-salt level).
 Water intoxication, when your body does not work because it is overloaded with water, is very rare but can be fatal.